 - Remove from oven and let the pasta bake rest uncovered for 15 minutes before serving.
 This is important as the sauce really thickens up in this time.

-*When you mix together milk with something acidic like tomatoes and heat it up, sometimes it can curdle.
-I’ve found that the higher fat content of whole milk makes this less likely here.
-So use whole milk if you can.
-If you use a lower fat content milk and it curdles, don’t worry about it.
+- If you don’t have heavy cream, half-and-half or milk can be substituted.
+The sauce will be noticeably thinner, and some cheese curds may naturally form from the acid in the tomatoes mixing with the milk.
+If it curdles, don’t worry about it.
 It’s still completely safe to eat and is still completely delicious, it just looks like you added some ricotta to the dish before baking it!
-Note that a commenter used chicken broth in place of the milk and had good results so that is worth trying if you don’t have whole milk.
+Note that a commenter used chicken broth in place of the cream/milk and had good results, so that is worth trying if you don’t have cream, half-and-half, or milk.